IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 ## reset processing

-When the operator resets to a previous state, each operator must have a *seek offset map*, which maps topic partitions to offsets for all partitions that can be potentially assigned.
-The way how this map is created is different for reset to initial state and reset to a checkpoint.

 A reset of the consistent region can happen
-- after new partitions have been assigned (the operator has triggered the reset before during `onPartitionsRevoked`)
+- after new partitions have been assigned (a consumer operator within the group has triggered the reset during its `onPartitionsRevoked`)
 - without change of partition assignment, for example, when a downstream PE has caused the reset
 - with subsequent partition assignment, for example, when a PE hosting a consumer operator restarted.

-Each operator performs these steps on reset of the consistent region:

-- the operator stops polling for new messages.
-This happens automatically when the reset or reset to inital event is enqueued into the event queue.
-- it clears the message queue
-- create the *seek offset map*
-- for the currently assigned partitions, seek to the offsets in the seek offset map.
-For partitions that have no mapping, seek to what the **startPosition** parameter is
-- update the offsets in the offset manager with the start positions for the assigned partitions
-- set the client state to RESET_COMPLETE
-- the operator starts polling in throttled mode for messages filling the message queue
-- when the operator acquires a permit to submit messages, the the operator starts polling at full speed, and the message queue is processed submitting tuples.
+When the operator is reset without restart, it seeks the assigined partitions to initial offsets or offsets from a merged checkpoint.
+A partition assignment *can* happen afterwards.
+When the operator is reset after relaunch of its PE, a partition assignement will definitely happen.
+It can be an empty partition assignment, however.
+The partition assignment will consist of partition revocation followed by a partition assignment.
+The partition assignment can also change when partitions are assigned at the time of reset.

-### create the seek offset map during reset to initial state
+### Reset processing to inital state

+Polling for new Kafka messages is stopped, the drain buffer and the message queues are cleared.
-The seek offset map is restored from the initial offsets gathered from the control variable in the JCP.
+When the operator has assigned partitions, a *seek offset map* is created from the initial offsets stored in the control variables.
+This map maps the currently assigned partitions to the initial offsets.

+The assigned partitions are seeked to the initial offsets, and the offset manager is updated and refreshed with the fetch positions from the broker.
+After reset processing the consumer client goes into state `RESET_COMPLETE` and starts polling with throttled speed.

-### create the seek offset map during reset using a checkpoint
+### Reset processing to a previous state using a checkpoint

+When the operator resets to a previous state, each operator must have offsets of its currently assigned partitions and those partitons, which can be assigned later.
+The currently assigned partitions can be different from tha assigned partitions at checkpoint time.
+That's why the checkpoints of the consumer operators within a consumer group must be merged, so that all consumer operators have the same *merged checkpoint*.

-The checkpoint of each consumer operator contains three data items:
+The checkpoint of each operator contains

-1. the assignable partitions (of all subscribed topics) at checkpoint time
-2. the offset manager, next fetch positions (offsets) for those partitions, which were assigned to the consumer at checkpoint time
-3. a partition-to-offset map with committed offsets of all assignable partitions.
-These are those offsets, which each operator saw in the Kafka cluster at its individual checkpoint time.

-The goal is to restore a seek offset map from data (2) of all consumer operators within the consumer group.
-Then it could be *guaranteed* that a consumer seeks to the right offset of a partition even if this partition was assigned to a different consumer at the last consistent cut.
+1. Its own operator name
+2. The operator names of all consumer operators at the time of checkpoint
+3. Its offset manager at the time of the checkpoint.
+The offset manager can be understood of a map from topic partition to fetch offset.

-The data portions (2), are merged by using the MBean created in the JCP.
-Each consumer operator sends its partition-offset map (2) together with the assignable partitions (1), and the checkpoint-ID to the MBean, which creates a merge in a map with the checkpoint-ID as the key.
-When the MBean has received mappings for all partitions in the assignable partitions (1) for the checkpoint-ID, the merge is treated being complete, and a JMX notification with the merged offset map is emitted.
+The offsets (3) are merged by using the MXBean in the JobControlPlane.
+Each consumer operator sends its partition-offset map (3) together with its operator name (1), the number of distinct consumer operators *N* (from (2)), and the checkpoint sequence-ID to the MXBean.
+When the MXBean has received *N* contributions with *N* different operator names for the chackpoint sequence-ID, the merge is treated being complete, and a JMX notification with the merged offset map is emitted.
 The JMX notification also contains the checkpoint-ID, so that the operator can wait for exactly the notification for current checkpoint sequence-ID.
 When an operator has received the right notification, it creates the seek offset map from the merged offset map received with the JMX notification.

-When a consumer has not received the notification in time, the map in the MBean may be incomplete.
-In this case, the merged map is obtaioned from the MBean, and a missing partition-to-offset mapping for the seek offset map is taken from the partition to offset map (3).

 The timeout for receiving the JMX notification is `minimum (CR_resetTimeout/2, max.poll.interval.ms/2, 15000 ms)`.

-The merges in the MBean and the received JMX notifications in the consumer client are removed on `retireCheckpoint`.
+The merges in the MXBean and the received JMX notifications in the consumer client are removed on `retireCheckpoint`.

+After this checkpoint merge happened, polling for new Kafka messages is stopped, the drain buffer and the message queues are cleared.

+The assigned partitions are seeked to the offsets from merged checkpoint, and the offset manager is updated and refreshed with the fetch positions from the broker.
+After reset processing the consumer client goes into state `RESET_COMPLETE` and starts polling with throttled speed.

+### Partition assignment after reset.

+The `onPartitionsRevoked` callback is ignored when a reset happened before.
+The partition assignment within the `onPartitionsAssigned` callback is done as described above.